Use of xsl:sequence within copy situations is node-destructive

 One way to achieve this would be to rewrite xsl:copy-of appearing within an element constructor as xsl:sequence at compile time (under appropriate circumstances) - which might be beneficial generally.
 In fact, I have a feeling we have started doing this for streaming purposes.

-#2 Updated by Debbie Lockett almost 2 years ago
+#2 Updated by Debbie Lockett about 2 years ago

 - Status changed from New to Resolved